ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 To use an optimistic rollup, users deposit ETH, ERC-20 tokens, and other accepted assets in the rollup’s [bridge](/developers/docs/bridges/) contract on L1.
 The bridge contract will relay the transaction to L2, where an equivalent amount of assets is minted and sendt to the user’s chosen address on the optimistic rollup.

-Typically, user-generated transactions (like an L1 > L2 deposit) are queued until the sequencer re-submits them to the rollup contract.
-However, to preserve censorship resistance, users are allowed to submit a transaction to the rollup contract if it has been delayed past the maximum time allowed.
+User-generated transactions (like an L1 > L2 deposit) are usually queued until the sequencer re-submits them to the rollup contract.
+However, to preserve censorship resistance, optimistic rollups allow users are allowed to submit a transaction directly to the on-chain rollup contract if it has been delayed past the maximum time allowed.

+Some optimistic rollups adopt a more straightforward approach to prevent sequencers from censoring users.
+Here, a block is defined by all transactions submitted to the L1 contract since the previous block (e.g., deposits) in addition to the transactions processed on the rollup chain.
+If a sequencer ignores an L1 transaction, it will publish the (provably) wrong state root; therefore, sequencers cannot delay user-generated messages once posted on L1.

 ##### Exiting the rollup {#exiting-the-rollup}